 Accidents happen!
 If a book is damaged, please send it back to school with a note.
 Please do not try to repair the book on your own, as we have mending materials in the library to try to fix repairs.
 If the book can be repaired, it will be returned to the shelf.
 If the book cannot be repaired, a notice with the price of the book will be sent home with the student.
 If this presents a financial hardship for your family, please reach out to Mrs. Dalton.

 If a book is lost and you have checked everywhere you can think of to check, please let Mrs. Dalton know so we can check the library shelves as sometimes students place books back on the shelves before checking them back in.
 Also be sure to ask your child to thoroughly check their classroom desk and cubby, and let the teacher know so he/she can check classroom bookshelves.
 Once the book is determined to be truly lost, you will receive a notice from the library indicating the cost of the book.
 Checks should be made out to Oak Ridge Elementary School.
 Due to school policy, we cannot issue refunds once a book is paid for so please look everywhere!
 I suggest looking for the book in all those special places, such as under the bed, in the closet, on bookshelves at home, etc., before paying for the book.
 In lieu of payment, a brand new book of the exact title and format may be given in place of the lost book.
 For example, if the lost book is a hardback copy of Bad Kitty, the book replacement must be a hardback or library-bound copy of Bad Kitty.
-If paying for lost or damaged books presents a hardship for your family, please do not hesitate to contact Mrs. Dalton at firstname.lastname@example.org.
+If paying for lost or damaged books presents a hardship for your family, please do not hesitate to contact Mrs. Dalton at email@example.com.